mmlab-aueb/nmp/av-delay-measurements-v2/audio/README.md

 ## UDP Audio Streaming with ALSA (C++ / Linux)

 This folder contains minimal C++ examples for **sending** and **receiving** raw PCM audio over **UDP** using the **ALSA** library on Ubuntu/Linux.

 Both applications should run on the same LAN with known IP's.

+They can run both in peer-to-peer mode and as Client - SFU using the SFU application.

 Each app uses threads for audio I/O (ALSA) and networking.

 ---